Carbapenem-resistant Bacteremia and Metastatic Abscesses – A Community-acquired Infection of Concern

 CASE PRESENTATION

 A man in his 50s, working as a farmer, with a history of poorly controlled type 2 diabetes mellitus (T2DM), high HbA1c, and a recently diagnosed hepatitis C virus (HCV) infection, presented to a tertiary care centre with persistent fever spikes accompanied by chills and rigours over the past month.
 He reported worsening right flank pain over the last 20 days, exacerbated by hip extension and occasionally radiating to the groin.
 Additionally, he described a gradually progressive painful swelling over the right upper chest for the past 10 days.
 The patient’s uncontrolled diabetes with high HbA1c and HCV infection contributed to rapid infection progression and complexity.
-Poor glycemic control impaired immune function, promoting bacterial growth and dissemination of E. coli.
-At the same time, HCV weakened immune response, increasing susceptibility to opportunistic infections like pyelonephritis and metastatic abscesses, leading to a more severe clinical course.
+Poor glycemic control causes impaired immune function, promoting bacterial growth and dissemination of E. coli outside the genitourinary tract.
+At the same time, the weakened immune response of the host due to uncontrolled HCV infection also leads to increased susceptibility to opportunistic infections, such as pyelonephritis and metastatic abscesses, resulting in a more severe clinical course.
+Upon physical examination, notable findings was a tender swelling over the right sternoclavicular joint, accompanied by localised warmth and erythema [Figure 1A].

 Figure 1: Skin images of the patient showing an abscess over the right sternoclavicular joint with erythema [A, Pre treatment] and after content aspiration and treatment with antimicrobial [B].